 Journey

-The journey is about the ups and downs, challenges, and lessons they learn.
-The journey is central to the story where your organization works towards resolving the conflict.
+The journey is about the ups and downs, challenges, and lessons learned.
+It is central to the story, where your organization works towards resolving the conflict.

 - Purpose: Provide a series of adventures, setbacks, and character development that propel the story forward.